michael-early/Portfolio/README.md

     Economic Growth in Developed and Developing Countries.ipynb — full code + analysis
     Economic Growth in Developed and Developing Countries.docx — write-up of methodology and findings

+**Racial Discrimination in NFL Quarterback Salaries**
+  Type: Empirical Research + Regression Analysis (R)
+  Focus: Labor Economics, Race & Pay Equity, NFL Contracts

+This study investigates whether racial discrimination exists in the second-contract guaranteed salaries of NFL quarterbacks.
+Using a sample of 37 QBs drafted from 2011–2020, the paper controls for performance (QBR), draft position, and team salary cap.
+Regression analysis in R shows no statistically significant difference in guaranteed money based on race.
+Performance and team spending capacity are the strongest predictors of salary outcomes.
+📁 Files:
+  Paper with results and interpretations included

 If you’re interested in collaborating or have feedback, feel free to reach out or connect with me on LinkedIn: https://www.linkedin.com/in/michael-early-/

 Thanks for stopping by!